ramblingbarney/refactored-funicular/README.md

 * As a user I want to click on the 'Edit' link/button on the last category and that category will be shown individually on a page where it can be edited, cancelled and amendments saved.

-* Example acceptance criteria:
+* Acceptance criteria:
   * An input box with the existing category text
   * links/buttons to create a 'Cancel' the amendment and 'Edit' (save) the category

 * As a user I want to click on the 'Edit' link/button for a category and that category will be shown individually on a page where it can be cancelled and then all categories will be shown.

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * Each category created will have a 'Delete' and 'Edit' link/button
     * Clicking on Edit will show that category individually with the text in an input box
     * Clicking will return the user to the all categories shown page